Securing Privileged Accounts with Hitachi ID Privileged Access Manager

 - Two Privileged Access Manager servers are deployed, to two different sites.
 Real-time replication provides for resiliency in the event of a hardware failure on a single server or a complete outage at either site.

-- The Privileged Access Manager servers run on Windows 2003 or Windows 2008.
+- The Privileged Access Manager servers run on Windows 2008 or later.
 This platform provides the widest possible range of client software, making Privileged Access Manager easy to integrate with many kinds of target systems.

 - Stored passwords are encrypted (using AES).
 The encryption key is kept in the registry of each Privileged Access Manager server and is itself encrypted using a key embedded in the Privileged Access Manager software.